US inflation jumped 7.5% in the past year, a 40-year high

 WASHINGTON (AP) — Inflation soared over the past year at its highest rate in four decades, hammering America’s consumers, wiping out pay raises and reinforcing the Federal Reserve’s decision to begin raising borrowing rates across the economy.

-The Labor Department said Thursday that consumer prices jumped 7.5% last month compared with 12 months earlier, the steepest year-over-year increase since February 1982.
-Shortages of supplies and workers, heavy doses of federal aid, ultra-low interest rates and robust consumer spending combined to send inflation accelerating in the past year.
+The Labor Department said Thursdaythat consumer prices jumped 7.5% last month compared with 12 months earlier, the steepest year-over-year increase since February 1982.
+The acceleration of prices ranged across the economy, from food and energy to apartment rents and electricity.

 When measured from December to January, inflation was 0.6%, the same as the previous month and more than economists had expected.
 Prices had risen 0.7% from October to November and 0.9% from September to October.